 is well-defined, holomorphic and gives the complex distance between the (non-$\infty$) endpoint $x$ of $\xi$ and the (non-$\infty$) endpoint $y$ of $\eta$. \end{lem}

-\begin{proof} First note that since $w^\xi_\eta$ is a subseries of \eqref{eq:holomorphicseries}, our proof of Proposition~\ref{thm:holomorphicity} ensures that $w^\xi_\eta$ is a well-defined holomorphicity function.
-To show that $w^\xi_\eta$ satisfies \eqref{eq:lemtop} and \eqref{eq:lembot} and may be interpreted as the complex distance between $x$ and $y$, we show that these properties are satisfied on the Fuchsian locus and invoke the identity theorem.
+\begin{proof} Since $w^\xi_\eta$ is a subseries of \eqref{eq:holomorphicseries}, our proof of Proposition~\ref{thm:holomorphicity} ensures that $w^\xi_\eta$ is a well-defined and holomorphic function.
+To show that $w^\xi_\eta$ satisfies \eqref{eq:lemtop}, \eqref{eq:lembot} and may be interpreted as the complex distance between $x$ and $y$, we show that these properties are satisfied on the Fuchsian locus and invoke the identity theorem.